ikercb/paradime-dbt-nba-data-challenge/README.md

 With the exception of rookies.
 C'mon, Mitchell Robinson over Luka Doncic?

-While advanced statistical analysis helps mitigate some human biases, no metric is perfect and we're not at a point where we can base award decisions entirely on data.
-However, the future might see a more balanced voting system, where analytics have its own weight, especially as we gather more data and develop better metrics to measure player performance.
-Many journalists likely already consult these metrics when casting their votes, which is a victory for data nerds.
+It is true that advanced statistical metrics have limitations, but it removes some of the bias that humans have.
+We are not ready to choose the awards based only on data right now, but could we see that in the future?
+I would like to see a combined voting system of analytics and experts, specially as we get more data and get better metrics to measure player performance.
+In any case, I'm sure many journalists look at them when making their votes and that's already a win for data nerds.